MajorFemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The seventeenth script chnages the onwer of the file hello to betty only if it is owned by the user guillaume.

+The last script plays the StarWars IV episode in the the terminal.